HSLU-Projects/MAIDICO/README.md

 - Commitment to the partnership
 - Financial stability

-##### Service Product Characteristics
+__5. Service Product Characteristics__
-Physical goods are tangible.
 It is necessary to offer the customer more than just a physical product at a low price.
 In the modern economy, it is more about services that have the following characteristics:

 - Intangible (less comparable)
 - Perishable (cannot be stored)